TheochemUI/eOn/docs/source/user_guide/basin_hopping.md

   the method of {cite:t}`bh-whiteInvestigationTwoApproaches1998`, which is controlled by {any}`siginificant_structure
   <eon.schema.BasinHoppingConfig.significant_structure>`
-- The occational jumping variant of {cite:t}`bh-iwamatsuBasinHoppingOccasional2004` is also implemented, and is controlled by {any}`jump_max <eon.schema.BasinHoppingConfig.jump_max>`.
+- The occasional jumping variant of {cite:t}`bh-iwamatsuBasinHoppingOccasional2004` is also implemented, and is controlled by {any}`jump_max <eon.schema.BasinHoppingConfig.jump_max>`.